lukasschwab/cym/README.md

 ## To do

++ Add nonchalant link from blog

 + Some description text on the page itself

 + Store list of past videos––can reuse a tir table construction structure, but just with links and dates.

 + Fix fullscreen mode

++ Taylor says the low is bad on mobile; check this and fix any apparent issues.

 + RSS (via tir work?
 Can use same plugin with same list generator?)